Intelligence Chiefs 'Stand More Resolutely' Behind Finding Of Russia Election Hacking

 Clapper also testified that there is no evidence the Russian hacking changed vote tallies "or anything of that sort."
 He did say, however, there is no way of gauging the impact of Russia's actions "on choices the electorate made."

-McCain asked Clapper if the Russian cyber intrusion constituted "an act of war."
+McCain asked Clapper if the Russian cyber-intrusion constituted "an act of war."
 Clapper responded that constitutes "a very heavy policy call," which, he said, "I don't think the intelligence communities should make."

-But he did say what was done carried heavy "gravity."
+But he did say what was done carried "great gravity."

+Clapper added that Russia deployed more than just cyberattacks in its effort to disrupt the election, calling it a multifaceted campaign.
+"The hacking was only one part of it," he said.
+"It also entailed classical propaganda, disinformation, fake news," which he said was still going on.

+There was a fair amount of talk about rocks and glass houses, with Republican Sen. Lindsey Graham of South Carolina calling the Obama administration's response to the hacking, a set of limited economic sanctions, just "a pebble."